-Graduate degree: finance subprogram for the Ph.D. in business administration
+Graduate degrees: M.S. in finance; finance subprogram for the Ph.D. in business administration

 The Department of Finance is committed to delivering programs of study that integrate the technology and analytics of today's global financial community.
 The goal is to provide students with the technical skills they need to enhance their managerial effectiveness, whether they work in large corporations, small organizations, or private consulting.

-The department offers the undergraduate major in finance and the subprogram in finance that leads to the Ph.D. in business administration.
-Additionally, they participate in the M.B.A. program, which is offered by the Tippie School of Management; see Master of Business Administration Program in the Catalog.
+The department offers the undergraduate major in finance, the Master of Science program in finance, and the subprogram in finance that leads to the Ph.D. in business administration.
+Additionally, they participate in the M.B.A. program; see Master of Business Administration Program in the Catalog.
 The department also partners with the Emmett J. Vaughan Institute of Risk Management and Insurance to offer the undergraduate Certificate in Risk Management and Insurance.

 Undergraduate Program of Study

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).